KirianCaumes/Kirian-Caumes-Website/README.md

 [Mockup](https://user-images.githubusercontent.com/24525092/109662037-e85b9d00-7b6a-11eb-8da9-bf4794d06904.png) made with Balsamiq.

-### Why NextJS?
+### Why Next.js?

 "Next.js gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
 No config needed." - [NextJs.org](https://nextjs.org/)

-NextJs allow us to build an application with React, and, in this case, generate a fully static application.
+Next.js allow us to build an application with React, and, in this case, generate a fully static application.

 Additionally, the app is configured to function as a PWA (Progressive Web App).
 It has a resource caching policy and is also installable on the device.

-For a simple project like this, NextJs is "overkill", and a site without a framework would be more optimal.
-But here, this choice results from a personal desire to demonstrate my skills in ReactJs.
+For a simple project like this, Next.Js is "overkill", and a site without a framework would be more optimal.
+But here, this choice results from a personal desire to demonstrate my skills in React.

 Audit result with [Ligthhouse](https://user-images.githubusercontent.com/24525092/145677664-2d1fe785-c5ea-4c77-a36f-527553e69af3.png).